GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Everything should be made as simple as possible.
-But to do that you have to master complexity.
+Hardware is the part you can replace.
+Software is the part you have to keep, because it’s so expensive and nobody understands it any more.

-~ Butler Lampson
+~ Jim Horning
 <pre>

 </pre>